Wills, Trusts & Probate

 What is the difference between a living will and a healthcare power of attorney?

-Without a healthcare directive, medical decisions may fall to your family members or be determined by default state laws, which might not reflect your personal wishes.
-This can lead to uncertainty and conflict during stressful times.
-Preparing a healthcare directive ensures your preferences are clearly communicated and legally documented.
+Without a healthcare directive, medical decisions may fall to family members or be governed by default state laws, which might not reflect your personal wishes.
+This can lead to disputes and emotional strain during critical moments, and care choices may be made based on assumptions rather than your values.
+Preparing a directive prevents ambiguity and ensures your voice guides medical decisions.
+A directive also spares loved ones from shouldering uncertain choices and provides clear instructions for clinicians.
+Creating and distributing a directive ahead of time supports smoother, more confident decision making in emergencies.